-If you’re unsure how to work out the maximum tenancy deposit you can request from your new tenants, as per the Tenant Fees Act 2019, we have just the right tool for you.
+If you’re unsure how to work out the maximum tenancy deposit you can request from your new tenants we have just the right tool for you.

-In addition, there are new rules regarding holding deposits, limiting landlords to accepting a maximum of one week’s rent as a holding deposit.
+There are also rules for holding deposits, which cap the amount landlords can take to a maximum of one week’s rent.

 To make things simpler for you, we’ve created a handy calculator that quickly shows you the maximum tenancy deposit you can collect according to the Tenant Fees Act 2019.